MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/evaluate-modernization-options.md

 :::image type="content" source="../../_images/modernize/cloud-adoption-outperforming-peers.png" alt-text="Graphic showing statistics about organization that harness data, the cloud, and AI outperforming their peers.":::

 - **Infrastructure:** You can focus on making innovative services and applications available to the company and spend less time managing core infrastructure like server patching, networking setup, firewall configuration, and many other server-related tasks now included with Azure PaaS.
-- **Apps:** Websites are up and running within minutes, app delivery time is improved by 50%, and there's not waiting for servers.
+- **Apps:** Websites are up and running within minutes, app delivery time is improved by 50%, and there's no waiting for servers.
 - **Data:** Insights from data is of strategic importance.
 Cloud accelerates advanced data analysis.
 You get away from managing core infrastructure and instead focus on making innovative services available to the company.
 By using sophisticated data analysis, you can make a personal connection with your customers that stands out in the vast sea of information that washes over us daily.

 ## Modernization economics